 On the apps, this process is slightly different.
 They need to click on a topic, then they will see all possible activities linked to that topic but they will not be able to see their previous scores:

-Once they have successfully assigned an activity to themself, it will appear under the 'Assigned to you' section of their 'To-Do' List, along with any activities you have assigned them as their teacher:
+Once they have successfully assigned an activity to themself, it will appear under the 'Assigned to you' section of their 'To-Do' List, along with any activities you have assigned them:

 Hopefully, you now have all the info you need to decide whether to keep 'Self assign' turned ON or OFF for each of your students.
 There is not a one-size-fits-all approach to this; different students may find it helpful and motivating, while others could find it stressful and distracting.
 Having the option to turn it ON or OFF allows you to make the best choice for each of your students as an individual.